niclaslindstedt/docker-backup/README.md

 Submit a [pull request](https://github.com/niclaslindstedt/docker-backup/pulls)!
 See the [Development wiki page](https://github.com/niclaslindstedt/docker-backup/wiki/Development) for information on how to get started with development.

-If you're not a developer, you are more than welcome to [submit an issue](https://github.com/niclaslindstedt/docker-backup/issues/new).
+If you're not a developer, you are more than welcome to [submit an issue](https://github.com/niclaslindstedt/docker-backup/issues/new) with a feature request or bug report.